 Most of your email list subscribers will open the email you send using their mobile device.
 This means it’s important that you choose a newspaper template that is responsive.
 There are several service providers that offer responsive templates so you can deliver your message without issues across any and all devices and through any screen size.

-You can take this another step further by having a custom template designed so each email is branded and so they are sure to stand out.
+Take it a step further.
+Use a custom template for each email.
+This will help you stand out.
 The cost for this is low and it will give your email marketing efforts a look that is much more professional.

 Is your email marketing campaign up to par?